Home Improvement

 Using a spray bottle, mist the tree with water while paying special attention to the tops of the branches.
 At the same time, be careful not to oversaturate the Christmas tree.

 For better coverage, continue applying the flocking powder until you achieve the desired look.
-Finally, mist with water again and let the tree dry for around 8 hours.
+Finally, mist with water again to seal the powder and let the tree dry for at least 8 hours.

 You may also like:

-How to flock a Christmas tree with flocking spray
+How to flock a Christmas tree with spray

 The steps required to flock a Christmas tree with spray don’t differ much from those when using flocking powder.
 You won’t need to spray water before and after but still, adequate preparation and a well-ventilated working space are necessary.